Denis-7242/medicine_reminder-app/README.md

 # 💊 Medicine Reminder & Tracker

-A beautiful and functional Flutter app to help users remember to take their medications on time and track their adherence when set.
+A beautiful and functional Flutter app to help users remember to take their medications on time and track their adherence.

 ## ✨ Features